 MOCs may NOT be re-used on other sites without explicit permission from the MOC designer.

 You must not publish materials that are copyright-infringing, or inappropriate for a LEGO-fan audience.
 While Rebrickable allows some content that would normally not be considered appropriate by The LEGO Group (e.g. military items), we do not allow content that depict: heavy violence, drug use or sexual content.

 No personally identifiable information can be submitted to Rebrickable - in MOCs, photos, comments, etc.

 You are expected to remain civil and polite in all discussions with Rebrickable admins and other users, for example via comments, private messages or change suggestions.
 Any abuse, use of offensive language, preaching or trolling will not be tolerated.

 Unsolicited posts or messages advertising external products or services are not allowed.
 Spam posts in comments, forum posts, private messages, etc will be removed and your account banned.

 The Rebrickable API may be used for any purpose, including commercial.
 However, it would be highly appreciated if you provide a statement that the data is sourced from Rebrickable.

 Images of Sets and Parts may be used on external websites or apps.
 You can download them or hotlink them, but run the risk of the URL changing in future updates.
 However, you may not use MOC images.

 The API is provided for ease of access to LEGO data.
-Under no circumstances are you allowed to use web scrapers to download data.
+Under no circumstances are you allowed to use web scrapers to download data, doing so will get your IP banned.
 If the API does not provide sufficient data, post a request to the Suggestions Forum.
 Use of web scrapers will result in a permanent ban.